JonUdell/xmlui-mastodon/pages/ProjectLog.md

 8. never touch the dom. we only work within xmlui abstractions inside the App realm

 9. keep complex functions and expressions out of xmlui, they should live in index.html

+# Snapshot 29: Streamline storage

+We were storing complete API responses and then displaying from that cache, this bloated the db, now instead we display from "ephemeral" toots (i.e. direct from API) and save only minimal text for search.

 # Snapshot 28: Add search page